Royal Thai Armed Forces

-The nominal head of the Thai Armed Forces (จอมทัพไทย; RTGS: Chom Thap Thai) is the King of Thailand.
-The armed forces are managed by the Ministry of Defense of Thailand, which is headed by the minister of defence and commanded by the Royal Thai Armed Forces Headquarters, which in turn is headed by the Chief of Defence Forces.
-The commander in chief of the Royal Thai Army is considered the most powerful position in the Thai Armed Forces.
+The Highest Commander of the Royal Thai Armed Forces (จอมทัพไทย; RTGS: Chom Thap Thai) is the King of Thailand.
+The armed forces are managed by the Ministry of Defence of Thailand, which is headed by the minister of defence and commanded by the Royal Thai Armed Forces Headquarters, which in turn is headed by the Chief of Defence Forces.
+The commander-in-chief of the Royal Thai Army is considered the most powerful position in the Thai Armed Forces.

 Royal Thai Armed Forces Day is celebrated on 18 January to commemorate the victory of King Naresuan the Great in battle against the Viceroy of Burma in 1593.

 Role

-The Royal Thai Armed Forces official role is the protection of the sovereignty and territorial integrity of the Kingdom of Thailand.
-The armed forces are also charged with the defence of the monarchy of Thailand against all threats, foreign and domestic.
-Apart from these roles, the armed forces also responsible for ensuring public order and participating in social development programs by aiding the civilian government.
-The armed forces are also charged with assisting victims of national disasters and drug control.
+The Royal Thai Armed Forces primarily aim to protect the sovereignty and territorial integrity of Thailand.
+Their duties include defending the Thai monarchy against all threats, maintaining public order, and assisting in national disaster relief and drug control.
+Additionally, they support social development by cooperating with civilian government initiatives.

-Some critics have contended that, in reality, the Thai armed forces serve two main functions: a) internal security: to safeguard ruling class hegemony from challenges by mass movements to expand the democratic space, and b) to satisfy the self-enrichment goals of the upper echelons of the Thai military.